CogStack/CogStack-Pipeline/docs/quickstart/index.md

 elasticsearch.index.name = sample_observations_view
 elasticsearch.excludeFromIndexing = cog_pk,cog_pk_field_name,cog_src_field_name,cog_src_table_name
 ```
 We specify the index name which will be used to store the documents processed by CogStack workers.
-Additionally, we specify which fields should be excluded from the indexing -- by default, we exclude the binary content, the constant-value fields and the primary key from the `observations_view` (see: [Advanced: preparing a DB schema for CogStack pipeline](#advanced-schema)).
+Additionally, we specify which fields from the DB view should be excluded from the indexing -- by default, we exclude the binary content, the constant-value fields and the primary key from the `observations_view` (see: [Advanced: preparing a DB schema for CogStack pipeline](#advanced-schema)).

 ### Jobs and CogStack workers configuration